bcomnes/level-auto-index/README.md

 # level-auto-index

-Automatic secondary indexing for leveldb compatable with subleveldown.
+Automatic secondary indexing for leveldb and subleveldown.

 ```bash